Don’t Change a Thing: 8 Inventions That Never Needed Updating

 7. The Mouse Trap

 I am a woman made of stern stuff.
-But show me a squashed mouse inside a spring-loaded trap and I will fall to pieces, flapping my hands and making mewling noises that linger somewhere between pity and disgust.
+But show me a squashed mouse inside a spring-loaded trap and I will fall to pieces.
 There was a time that the luxury of freaking out over a mouse didn’t exist.
 They were vermin: a threat to health, children and food supplies.
 William C. Hooker’s invention of the spring-loaded mousetrap in 1894 was a blessing upon all of civilized man, superior even to a housecat because no chase or chance was involved.
 In 1903, John Mast improved on Hooker’s design by making it safer to load and less finger-fracturing.
 It’s his design we still use today.